grosvenor01/DjangoProject-PrintingPlatforme/README.md

 ## ws://localhost:8000/ws/notification/{room_name}/$
 used to establish connection with websocket protocole for asyncrone notification system you should send reciever : id (reciever id), send : {sender id} (9oli nmdlk example kifah t9der dirha)
 ## POST http://lcalhost:8000/register/
+This api is used to register or add a new user to the platforme
 ### request example :
 {"username":"root","email":"root@gmail.com",password:"......."} ( in case of the user use the gmail or fb registration you should just send his username , email , and choose one of his data to use as password this data ou can get from google api response)
 ## POST http://lcalhost:8000/login/
+This api is used to login a user and generate a token saved in the cookies of his browser this token is used each time when the user access to the platforme to not login evry time in the case in the token is expired the user should re login
 ### request example :
 {"username":"root",password:"......."} ( a token will sended and registred in the browser of the user and we will use it after to do all the rest of APIs )
 ## POST http://lcalhost:8000/seller/
+managine the seller of the platforme like  create a seller accound , update it ... etc
 ### request example :
 {
     "photo": null,